-Stuart Tragheim, Chief Executive and Executive Director
+Stuart Tragheim, Chief Executive and Executive Director.
 Stuart joined the Society in June 2016 as Chief Executive Designate and became Chief Executive in October 2016, at which point he joined the Board.
-Stuart has worked in the financial services market for over 30 years in a range of strategy, leadership and business development roles including with various market leading firms such as Lloyds Banking Group, Equiniti and LV=.
+Stuart has worked in the financial services market for over 35 years in a range of strategy, leadership and business development roles including with various market leading firms such as Lloyds Banking Group, Equiniti and LV=.
 He has run his own consultancy business providing strategic and business development advice and support to financial services businesses (insurers, reinsurers, banks, building societies, distributors, charities and retailers) focused mainly on strategy development and implementation.

 Stuart has considerable board, executive and industry experience and contributes regularly to industry-wide developments.
-He sits on the Board of the AFM, is a member of the PRA Practitioner Panel Insurance sub-committee and a member of the Board of the Investment and Life Assurance Group.
-Stuart is a Member of the Association of British Insurer's Protection Board.
+He sits on the Board of the AFM and is a member of ABI's Protection and Health Board.
+Formerly, Stuart was a member of the PRA Practitioner Panel Insurance sub-committee and the Board of the Investment and Life Assurance Group.

 Stuart is a Member of the Society's Nomination Committee.
 He is a Director of HF Life Limited and serves as Chair of that company.
-During the year, Stuart stepped down from the Investment Committee.

-His contribution is important to the Society's long-term success because, as Chief Executive, he is the architect of the current strategy and the Executive most accountable for its successful implementation.
+He is a member of the IT sub-committee.
+His contribution is important to the Society's longterm success because, as Chief Executive, he is the architect of the current strategy and the Executive most accountable for its successful implementation.
 These roles stem from his knowledge and experience of the mutual sector and the insurance industry gained in a number of roles in executive, general, distribution and marketing management.